aikosumarno/ACED/README.md

 - As a user I want to be able to edit the details of a card in my deck of flashcards.
 - As a user I want to be able to add a new deck of flashcards into my collection.
 - As a user I want to be able to track how well I have studied the card.
-- As a user, I want to be able to save my flashcards so that I can go back to it in the future.
+- As a user, I want to be able to save my flashcards so that I can review it in the future.
 - As a user, I want to be able to load my previous flashcards from file.